Wrongful death civil suit in Ayla Reynolds case closes as criminal investigation continues

 Reynolds’ mother, Trista Reynolds, was awarded the settlement last month after all parties agreed to it, according to Kennebec County Superior Court documents.
 As part of the settlement, they agreed to dismiss the wrongful death suit.

-But Maine State Police continue to investigate the disappearance and, if sufficient evidence is gathered in the future to warrant a murder indictment, the state Attorney General’s Office could prosecute.
+But Maine State Police continue to investigate the disappearance and, if sufficient evidence is gathered in the future to warrant a murder indictment, the Office of the State Attorney General could prosecute.

 Ayla’s father, Justin DiPietro, reported Ayla missing Dec.
-17, 2011, from his mother’s house on Violette Avenue in Waterville, launching the most costly investigation in Maine State Police history.
+17, 2011, from his mother’s house on Violette Avenue in Waterville, launching what would become among the most costly investigations in Maine State Police history.

 Trista Reynolds, represented by her attorney, William H. Childs, initially filed the wrongful death civil lawsuit against DiPietro, who was living at the house at the time and told police that the last time he saw the 20-month-old toddler was when she went to bed the prior night.
 The lawsuit, filed in Cumberland County where Trista Reynolds lived at the time, was later amended to include his mother, Phoebe DiPietro, who owns the house, and his sister, Elisha DiPietro, who also was living there.